Why AI feels dumb to creatives

 The fact is, if you’re using AI, you’re already in a decision-loop relationship.
 You are influenced by the options AI gives you.
 AI is influenced by the options you give it.

 What you DO still have is the final decision.
-But it may based on a picture shaped to keep you happy, rather than one designed to challenge your assumptions.
+But it may be based on a picture shaped to keep you happy, rather than one designed to challenge your assumptions.
 That doesn’t have to be scary.
 But we definitely need to be aware of it—and open to pushing our own role in that loop a little further than maybe we have been.

 So was ChatGPT involved in the decision to choose OpenAI for the Pentagon?